squidfunk/mkdocs-material/docs/insiders/access-management.md

 repository.

-As much as we would love to give each member of your organization access, it's simply not feasible for us to add each member account, which is why each [sponsoring tier] has a limited number of seats.
+As much as we would love to give each member of your organization access, it's simply not feasible for us to add each member account, which is why every [sponsoring tier] is limited to one seat.
 However, you can use a [bot account] to work around this limitation.

   [private repositories]: https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository
   [personal accounts]: https://docs.github.com/en/get-started/learning-about-github/types-of-github-accounts#personal-accounts